 - the cost of tuition and other fees

-- whether institutions offer co-op terms, distance education or more than one campus
+- whether institutions offer co-op work terms, distance education or more than one campus, and more

-B.C.’s post-secondary institutions offer excellent programs for studying and working abroad to enhance your post-secondary education.
+B.C.’s post-secondary institutions offer excellent programs for studying and working abroad.

-You can gain the following by completing courses or programs at post-secondary institutions outside of Canada or working overseas as part of a program of study:
+By completing courses or programs at post-secondary institutions outside of Canada or working overseas as part of a program of study you gain:

 - enhanced educational experience